mjdamgaard/UP-Web-Project/README.md

 And when it comes to the algorithms used in e.g. feeds or search result of various web applications, the users can also be in complete charge of which algorithms they want to use.

 Sure, any web application is free to use any specific algorithm that it chooses.
-But unless there is a good reason for not choosing an algorithm with a high level of transparency and ability to be tailored specifically to the individual user's own preferences, the users will likely just choose an alternative to that application instead where they have more agency over the algorithms.
+But unless there is a good reason for not choosing an algorithm with a high level of transparency and ability to be tailored specifically to the individual user's own preferences, the users will likely just choose an alternative application instead where they have more agency over the algorithms.

-This will hopefully usher in a new age of the Web where using an algorithm is not a quid pro quo like how things are now: The algorithms collect personal data about you when you use them, often in a non-transparent way, and in return you get results that might be more relevant to you if you are lucky (at least until the process of "enshittification" inevitable takes its toll).
+This will hopefully usher in a new age of the Web where using an algorithm is not a quid pro quo like how things are now: The algorithms collect personal data about you when you use them, often in a non-transparent way, and in return you get results that might be more relevant to you, if you are lucky (at least until the process of "enshittification" inevitable takes its toll).

 Instead, the users will be able to provide only the data that *they* want to the algorithms.
 And if they don't want to provide any at all, they are also free to just try to tweak the parameters of the algorithms manually, in order to make them suit their preferences, no quid pro quo needed.